 Pre-school and early education for children through the third grade builds a strong foundation (e.g., mental and social development, literacy skills) that promotes a child’s long-term success in education.
 These resources are especially valuable for young children more at-risk of lower educational attainment including those living in poverty or in non- English speaking households.
 These children often start school well behind other students in reading comprehension, writing, and overall skills needed for educational success.
 The gap in achievement continues and escalates throughout their education, given this lack of a strong foundation.

-Despite what we know about their importance, those most at-risk and in need have severely limited access to early education programs, special tutoring, and other resources to enable them to have a good start in the educational system.
+Despite what we know about their importance, those most at-risk and in need have severely limited access to early education programs, special tutoring, quality afterschool programs and other resources to enable them to succeed in the educational system.
 Expansion of resources is critical.

-With its partners in the nonprofit and public sector in Long Beach, the Foundation hopes to help move the needle for young children’s education in North, West, Central, and Southwest Long Beach.
+With its partners in the nonprofit and public sector in Long Beach, the Foundation hopes to help move the needle for children’s and youth education in North, West, Central, and Southwest Long Beach.
 Here are some of the indicators we hope to see as a result of our joint efforts: